Perspex Acrylic Plinths and their uses Acrylic Plinths, Perspex Plinths, Perspex Pedestals, Display Plinths, When it comes to displaying products...

 If your final design or project is only going to be viewed in digital formats, such as on laptops, computers, Televisions or Smartphones, then RGB is ideal as it has a higher colour gamut to choose from.

 Online Social Media

 CMYK stands for Cyan, Magenta, Yellow, Key/Black and is the colour space for printed materials.

 Large format digital printers create your design or image by combining various amounts of the 4 coloured inks.
-These inks are nearly always then applied to a white printing media, such as correx, foamex, dibond or paper.
+These inks are nearly always applied to a white printing media, such as correx, foamex, dibond or paper.
 All colours start as blank white, and each layer of ink reduces the initial brightness to create the preferred colour.
-When all colours are mixed together, they create pure black.
-Technically it isn’t a true black, it is more a brown.
+When all colours are mixed, they create pure black.
+Technically it isn’t a true black; it is more a brown.
 To create a nice rich black colour in your design the best mix of colours to achieve this is C 70 M 50 Y 30 K 100

 When to use CMYK?

 CMYK is a must for any project that is going to be physically printed onto any substrate.
 If you leave your design as RGB, then the printers RIP software will automatically convert it.
 Modern RIP software’s often do an outstanding job of the conversion, but you can still get some surprising results.

 In conclusion, knowing your colour modes will save you time, money and effort and ensure that your designs are vibrant and help you stand out from the crowd if you are not sure how your design will be used and if it is going to be used digitally.
 In print then it would be best to stick to CMYK.